2K children alone: Trump’s self-inflicted domestic crisis

 White House press secretary Sarah Huckabee Sanders defended Sessions’ use of the Bible saying “it is biblical to enforce the law.”

-But longtime Trump ally, the Rev. Franklin Graham, had already rejected the zero-tolerance policy as “disgraceful,” while former first lady Laura Bush called the practice “cruel” and “immoral.”
+But one longtime Trump ally, the Rev. Franklin Graham, rejected the zero-tolerance policy as “disgraceful,” while former first lady Laura Bush called the practice “cruel” and “immoral.”

-First lady Melania Trump issued her own statement saying that she “hates” to see families separated at the border and hopes “both sides of the aisle” can reform the nation’s immigration laws.

-So far though, the White House is showing no sign of backing down.
-Trump dug in on Twitter on Monday, asking “where is the outcry for the killings and crime being caused by gangs and thugs, including MS-13, coming into our country illegally?”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.